juliozinga/FIWARELab-monitoringAPI/README.md

 In order to obtain a complete federation monitoring system please consider to install all the FIWARE federation monitoring components in your region, following the official  [manual](https://github.com/SmartInfrastructures/ceilometer-plugin-fiware)

 ### Configuration file
 A [main configuration file](https://github.com/SmartInfrastructures/FIWARELab-monitoringAPI/blob/master/conf/config.ini) is shared between all modules and it contains the list of available regions.
 For each region is specified the current status (`True -> New FIWARE monitoring`, `False -> Old FIWARE monitoring`) and the region canonical name.
-Moreover, an additional configuration file is specified for each module and it contains specific configuration parameters for it and can be used as a prototype in order to create the main configuration file which has to be passed to the module on the command line at startup.
+Moreover, an additional configuration file is specified for each module since it contains specific configuration parameters.
+The prototype configuration file present on each module folder can be used in order to create the main configuration file which has to be passed to the module on the command line at startup.

 ### monitoringAPI
 This service is composed by [nodeJS](https://github.com/SmartInfrastructures/FIWARELab-monitoringAPI/tree/master/nodeJS) and [monitoringProxy](https://github.com/SmartInfrastructures/FIWARELab-monitoringAPI/tree/master/monitoringProxy) packages, therefore the recommended steps include the installation of both services: